 This post featuring a gluten-free macaron recipe includes affiliate links.
+Please see my disclosures.

 If you go to London or Paris (and I’ve since learned they are in major cities in the US too), you must try Laduree macarons.
 They are divine – and totally gluten-free.